 If you ride your bicycle into downtown Tuscaloosa and you need a place to park it, look for the funky new bike rack at the intersection of 4th Street and 23rd Avenue.

-The bike rack, with bright red curving shapes that undulate before your eyes, was designed by recent Art and Art History graduate Alli Sloan and built by Sloan and engineering-turned-studio art major Brandt Deeds for the City of Tuscaloosa.
+The bike racks, with bright red curving shapes that undulate before your eyes, were designed by recent Art and Art History graduate Alli Sloan and built by Sloan and engineering-turned-studio art major Brandt Deeds for the City of Tuscaloosa.
 Sloan and Deeds are former and current students of sculpture professor Craig Wedderspoon.
 They also created sculptures for Nucor Children’s Charity Classic silent auction.

 Images courtesy of Craig Wedderspoon.

 Source: Professor Craig Wedderspoon, firstname.lastname@example.org or (205) 348-1898.

 Contact: Rachel Dobson, communications specialist: email@example.com or (205) 348-1893.